w3f/staking-rewards-collector/README.md

 * If the time window allows it (check below some requirements for "start" and "end" date), it also collects daily price data and the fiat value of a stake reward given that day's spot price.
 * If a meaningful income tax parameter is provided, it can help to estimate your potential tax burden.
 * If a meaningful initial investment (in DOT or KSM) is provided, it can calculate the annualized return rate (extrapolated from your time window to one year).
-* The output is stored in table format as output.csv and as JSON object (with more detailed information) as "output.json".
+* The output is stored in table format as CSV file and as JSON object (with more detailed information).
+For easier processing of multiple addresses, the file names also contain the address.

 # How to run?
 ## Requirements: